kconger/MiSTer_web2rgbmatrix/mister/mgl/README.md

 -------
 - SG-1000 using the Colecovision core, set name SG1000
 - SuperGrafx using the TG16 core, set name SuperGrafx
+- Amiga CDTV using the Minimig core, set name AmigaCDTV

 Install
 -------